 We all are aware of the chaos world is facing as a result of terrorism.
-Being a Muslim, we are more prone to the outcomes of such incidents, since ISLAM or MUSLIMS are often held accountable for every cracker fired around the globe.
+And we think wearing hijab in west is a challange.
+Being a Muslim, we are more prone to the outcomes of such incidents since ISLAM or MUSLIMS are often held accountable for every cracker fired around the globe.
 Aftershocks of 9/11 had not yet been lowered, and we saw another shocking incident of “Paris Attacks.”
 After this Paris attack, we all have observed a new “anti-Islam” or “Islamophobic” wave emerging in almost all non-Muslim states.

-Some Muslim brothers and sisters have even experienced serious life threats (which of course went unnoticed in mainstream media).
-You are walking on a street wearing hijab or are buying something in a superstore, and some guy would come and address you with some full hate comment because you were covering your head or have a beard.
-So it’s becoming hard to our sisters and brothers to observe Sunnahs that are observable and would help to identify you as a Muslim.
+Some Muslim brothers and sisters have even experienced serious life threats (which, of course, went unnoticed in mainstream media).
+For example, you are walking on a street wearing a hijab or are buying something in a superstore, and some guy would come and address you with some full hate comment because you were covering your head or have a beard.
+So it’s becoming hard for our sisters and brothers to observe Sunnahs that are observable and help identify you as a Muslim.
 So what should you do?
 Stop wearing hijab in the west?
 Cut your boards?
-No ! we can find a middle way.
+No!
+We can find a middle way.

-My advice to my fellow sisters wearing hijab is ” be smart, NOT reactionary and overcome with fear”.
-If you feel unsafe and anxious given the latest tragedy, just pull out those hooded sweatshirts, beanies, hats, and wraps, for a while until the dust settles.
+My advice to my fellow sisters wearing hijab is ” be smart, NOT reactionary, and overcome with fear.”
+If you feel unsafe and anxious given the latest tragedy, pull out those hooded sweatshirts, beanies, hats, and wraps for a while until the dust settles.
 Seriously, now is NOT the time to unleash your inner G.I.
-Jane and walk around acting tough and hard, or unfazed as some personal political statement against the tired rhetoric.
+Jane and walk around acting tough or unfazed as some personal political statement against the tired rhetoric.

 NO, you’re not responsible for the actions of anyone other than yourself.
-And NO your faith has nothing to do with “terrorism” or the motivations of any mass murderer.
+And NO, your faith has nothing to do with “terrorism” or the motivations of any mass murderer.
 WE UNDERSTAND AND AGREE, just as the majority of rational and educated people do.
-HOWEVER, and this is a BIG there are MANY very ignorant and racist people who are ready to POUNCE and cause you harm for only looking like “the enemy.”
+HOWEVER, and this is a BIG, MANY very ignorant and racist people are ready to POUNCE and cause you to harm for only looking like “the enemy.”
 So, it’s time to “tie your camel” and protect yourself and your family.

 Tips for Wearing Hijab: